limikael/tfb/README.md

-- reply to session_ids if connected
-- reply to session_ids if not connected
-- remove device (in controller) if no ack
-- remove device (in controller) if no activity
+x reply to session_ids if not connected x reply to session_ids if connected x remove device (in controller) if no ack x remove device (in controller) if no activity
 - proper sequence numbers
 - ack message before delivering payload to app
 - cleanup exported funcs